syncfusion-content/asp.netwebforms-docs/aspnet/DocIO/Working-with-Table-of-Contents.md

-> Note: UpdatingTableOfContents is not supported in Silverlight, WinRT, or Windows Phone applications.
+N> UpdatingTableOfContents is not supported in Silverlight, WinRT, or Windows Phone applications.